artcom/hivemq-retained-message-query-plugin/README.md

-# HiveMQ Retained Message Query Plugin
+# HiveMQ Retained Message Query Extension

-A HiveMQ plugin that allows to query retained messages via HTTP instead of using MQTT subscriptions.
+A HiveMQ extension that allows to query retained messages via HTTP instead of using MQTT subscriptions.

 ## Development Setup

-HiveMQ is needed to run and test the plugin.
+HiveMQ is needed to run and test the extension.
 An evaluation version is available [here](http://www.hivemq.com/downloads/).

-The plugin was developed using IntelliJ IDEA.
-The repo contains the project file: `hivemq-retained-message-query-plugin.iml`.
+The extension was developed using IntelliJ IDEA.
+The repo contains the project file: `hivemq-retained-message-query-extension.iml`.

 It can also be built on the command line using Maven: